loft-sh/kiosk/README.md

 <summary><b>Namespace</b></summary>
 <br>

-A Namespace is a regular Kubernetes namespace that can be accessed by anyone who has the appropriate RBAC rules to do so.
+A Namespace is a regular Kubernetes Namespace that can be accessed by anyone who has the appropriate RBAC rules to do so.
 Namespaces are provisioned and managed by kiosk and have a 1-to-1 relationship to the resource Space which is a custom resource of kiosk.
 By default, Account Users have the permission to operate within all Namespaces that are represented by Spaces which belong to one of their Accounts.

 <br>
 </details>